smw5qz/Multi-boot-Linux-drive/README.md

 #NOTE: At this point we must tread carefully to ensure each iso shows up on the GRUB menu
 11. Edit the grub.cfg, keep your 00 initalization section, clear the 10, 20, 30, 40 and beyond
-12. IMPORTANT: change the both timeouts to 10, otherwise first menu items will be auto-selected
+12. IMPORTANT: change the both timeouts in the code to 10, otherwise first menu items will be auto-selected

-if [ x$feature_timeout_style = xy ] ; then
-  set timeout_style=menu
-  set timeout=10
-# Fallback normal timeout code in case the timeout_style feature is
-# unavailable.
-else
-  set timeout=10

 13. Put this at the start of your 10_Linux section, sets the path to your labels device, which is persistent.
 Devpaths are not across sessions. set imgdevpath="/dev/disk/by-label/YOURLABELNAME"